Compliance

 Dealing with Anti-Social Forces

-MIRARTH HOLDINGS Group's basic policy is to take a firm stance against antisocial forces.
-Under the guidance of our legal advisors, we actively participate in activities to eliminate organized crime groups and strive to establish a system against antisocial forces in cooperation with the competent police station and external specialized organizations.
-We also ensure thorough implementation of exclusion measures by exchanging a "Memorandum of Understanding on Severance from Anti-Social Forces" with our business partners and by incorporating "Anti-Social Force Exclusion Clauses" into various contracts.
+Our group's basic policy is to take a firm stance against anti-social forces.
+Under the guidance of our legal counsel, we actively participate in activities to eliminate organized crime and work in cooperation with local police stations and external expert organizations to establish a system against anti-social forces.
+Furthermore, we thoroughly implement exclusion measures by having our business partners sign "Memoranda of Understanding Regarding Severance of Ties with Anti-Social Forces" and by including "Anti-Social Force Exclusion Clauses" in various contracts.

-In July 2024, we established a new "Detailed Regulations for Dealing with Antisocial Forces", which clearly define anti-social forces and set forth our approach to handling them.
-These regulations are intended to prevent harm to the Company and its customers by specifying procedures for verifying that business partners are not affiliated with anti-social forces and by ensuring the severance of any such relationships.
-In addition, we conduct credit investigations into the business conditions and other relevant aspects of our business partners in order to assess the propriety of transactions and to mitigate risks such as bad debts.
+In July 2024, we established new "Detailed Regulations for Dealing with Anti-Social Forces," which clearly define and address anti-social forces.
+These regulations aim to prevent harm to our company and customers by establishing procedures to confirm that business partners do not belong to anti-social forces and by severing ties with such forces.
+In addition, we strive to prevent inappropriate transactions and compliance risks by conducting regular credit checks on business partners to rigorously assess the appropriateness of transactions.

 We are also working to further strengthen our rules and systems for checking for anti-social forces, such as by implementing automatic screening at the time of business card acquisition.